decred/dcrdex/README.md

 ### Prerequisites

-External wallet software is not required for most assets, just the DEX client!
+External wallet software is not required for all assets.
 The native light wallets are the simplest and best option for most users.
 But if using external wallets, they should be running and synced before starting DEX.
+See the next section for a list of supported wallets and assets.

 Unless you use Decrediton to start DEX, you will need a web browser to open the DEX client user interface as described in the next section.